 Phoenix Energy Shots use a 3-in-1 formula designed to improve mood, energy, and focus at the same time.
 There are 12 active ingredients, 4 for each of the target areas.

-I like that the nutrition label provides each ingredient's names and quantities, so you know precisely what you’re getting.
-Some users say that the extra ingredients help balance out the caffeine, so you get an energy hit without jitteriness.
+I like that the nutrition label provides each the name and quantity for each ingredient, so you know precisely what you’re getting.
+Some users say that the extra ingredients help balance out the caffeine, giving you an energy hit without jitteriness.

 7-Select Extra Strength Energy Shot